terralang/terra/api-reference.md

 The `metamethods` field can be used to extend the behavior of structs by definition the following fields:

-* `__finializelayout(self)` -- a _Lua_ function called right before the compiler freezes the type.
-Since the type is not yet frozen, this is the last opportunity to change the layout of the type.
-Doing anything in this method that requires the type to be frozen will result in an error.
+* `entries = __getentries(self)` -- a _Lua_ function that overrides the default behavior that determines the fields in a struct.
+By default, `__getentries` just returns the `self.entries` table.
+It can be overridden to determine the fields in the struct computationally.
+The `__getentries` function will be called by the compiler once when it first requires the list of entries in the struct.
+Since the type is not yet complete during this call, doing anything in this method that requires the type to be complete will result in an error.
+* `method = __getmethod(self,methodname)` -- a _Lua_ function that overrides the default behavior that looks up a method for a struct statically.
+By default, `__getmethod(self,methodname)` will return `self.methods[methodname]`.
+If the resulting value is `nil` then it will call `__methodmissing` as described below.
+By defining `__getmethod`, you can change the behavior of method lookup.
+This metamethod will be called by the compiler for every static invocation of `methodname` on this type.
+Since it can be called multiple times for the same `methodname`, any expensive operations should be memoized across calls.
-* `__hasbeenfrozen(self)` -- a _Lua_ function called right after the compiler freeze type.
-Since the type is frozen, you can now do things like create vtables, or examine offsets using the `terralib.offsetof`.
+* `__staticinitialize(self)` -- a _Lua_ function called after the type is complete but before the compiler returns to user-defined code.
+Since the type is complete, you can now do things that require a complete type such as create vtables, or examine offsets using the `terralib.offsetof`.
+The static initializers for entries in a struct will run before the static initializer for the struct itself.
-* `success,castedexp = __cast(from,to,exp)` -- a _Lua_ function that can define conversions between your type and another type. `from` is the type of `exp`, and `to` is the type that is required.
+* `castedexp = __cast(from,to,exp)` -- a _Lua_ function that can define conversions between your type and another type. `from` is the type of `exp`, and `to` is the type that is required.
 For type `mystruct`, `__cast` will be called when either `from` or `to` is of type `mystruct` or type `&mystruct`.
-If there is a valid conversion, then the method should return `true, castedexp` where `castedexp` is the expression that converts `exp` to `to`.
-Otherwise, it can return `false`, or report an error.
+If there is a valid conversion, then the method should return `castedexp` where `castedexp` is the expression that converts `exp` to `to`.
+Otherwise, it should report a descriptive error using the `error` function.
 The Terra compiler will try any applicable `__cast` metamethod until it finds one that works.
 * `__methodmissing(methodname,arg0,...,argN)` -- A terra macro that is called when `methodname` is not found in the method table of the type.
 It should return a Terra expression to use in place of the method call.
 * custom operators: `__sub, __add, __mul, __div, __mod, __lt, __le, __gt, __ge,`
 	`__eq, __ne, __and, __or, __not, __xor, __lshift, __rshift,`